Ujstor/probit-exchange-api/readme.md

 docker compose up
 ```

-Application deployment can be achieved using docker-compose and hosting on the cloud self-hosting service provided by [Collify]().
+Application deployment can be achieved using docker-compose and hosting on the cloud self-hosting service provided by [Collify](https://coolify.io/).
+An open-source & self-hostable Heroku / Netlify alternative.
 <br>
 <br>